hecrenews/hecrenews.github.io/_posts/2020-08-03-new-drivers-are-inexplicably-veering-into-spinning-cubes-on-roads.md

 “Oh, nothing” I smiled and said.
 “Well, it's been a pleasure interviewing you about… whatever we were talking about.
 Have a nice day, and don’t forget your Anti-Snake Spray, 100% more effective than its competitor Snaxe Spray”

 Truck looked confused, but such is the fate of one named Truck.
 I popped out of the deMoleish HQ, got into my automobile, and drove back to the office furiously.
-I may have accidentally broken a few of those glass cubes myself, but the information I received was way to important, and these glass cubes were not.
+I may have accidentally broken a few of those glass cubes myself, but the information I received was way too important, and these glass cubes were not.

 I rushed into the office, starting Wopps, who was quietly snarfing chips while sitting on top of the copy machine.